 High up on the edge of the North Moor is Wild tor and under its watchful shadow issues the Walla Brook or the Headon River as it is known locally.
 The whole area around the stream has been worked by the old tinners, much of their activities are still visible and the waters tumble down through ribbons of streamworks.
-Just before the Walla Brook joins the North Teign River it flows beneath an old, single slab clapper bridge – see photographs No’s.
-1 & 2.
+Just before the Walla Brook joins the North Teign River it flows beneath an old, single slab clapper bridge.
 As Dartmoor clappers go, this one is nothing exceptional, larger than most but smaller than many.
 There is now way it can ever compete with its famous counterpart at Postbridge in size or popularity but none-the-less it has a character of it own.
-This clapper is a kind of moorland feature that warrants a second look and maybe a few contemplative moments sat watching the waters cascade neath its granite span, and possibly few photographs for prosperity.
+This clapper is a kind of moorland feature that warrants a second look and maybe a few contemplative moments sat watching the waters cascade beneath its granite span, and possibly few photographs for prosperity.

 But in the not too distant past the small clapper bridge attracted a lot of attention.
 It never really struck me how popular the bridge was until I was looking through my old postcard collection.
-There are at least 10 in the album and these are by no means the complete collection – see postcards 1 – 10.
+There are at least 10 in the album and these are by no means the complete collection.
 The early examples are of paintings then the later ones range through hand coloured photos to sepia, ending up with black and whites.
 All the major manufacturers issued cards of the bridge, Judge’s, Chapman’s, Frith’s, Valentine’s, to name but a few.

-Then a look back at some of the late 19th century artists shows that they too found something magical about the landscape.
-F. J. Widgery – see painting No’s.
-2 & 4, W. S. Morrish – see painting No. 3 and B. Morrish – see painting No.5.
-Another work of the bridge is signed by Colton Robins – see painting No.6, but as to who he was is a mystery.
-It could possibly that the name is a pseudonym for R. D. Sherrin who produced similar works in gauche.
-In modern days, artists like Steven Townsend still find the inspiration to paint magnificent pictures of the clapper – see painting No. 1.
+Then a look back at some of the late 19th century artists shows that they too found something magical about the landscape as can be seen in the works below of F. J. Widgery, W. S. Morrish and B. Morrish.
 The interesting pattern that can be seen when the ‘picturesque’ influence is present is that artists went out into the landscape looking for scenery that depicted the passion of the times for wild rugged places.
 This then inspired people doing ‘the tour’ to visit these lonely locations and as they became more popular then the early postcard manufacturers sent photographers out to capture the same features.
 Once again, the sale of the postcards inspired later visitors to ‘don one’s boots’ and go in search of the romantic scenery.

 But the clapper is not just an artistic element in the landscape, it has a practical use as well.
-For centuries the moormen have used it or the nearby ford as a crossing point, a fact that the mounted farmers and his flock of sheep clearly demonstrates – see postcard No. 9.
+For centuries the moormen have used it or the nearby ford as a crossing point, a fact that the mounted farmer and his flock of sheep in the postcard above clearly demonstrates.
 It has been suggested that the little granite bridge first dates back to the Elizabethan era when it would have taken tinners and wayfarers across the waters of the Walla Brook.
 It is interesting to note that from around the 1950’s the images of the bridge suddenly show two trees standing beside it, as do similar photographs from the 1960’s.
-But from around the 1990’s their numbers had dwindled to the lone stalwart that can be seen today – see photos 1 & 2 and painting 1.
+But from around the 1990’s their numbers had dwindled to the lone stalwart that can be seen today.
 When did they appear and when did the unfortunate one disappear?

 So if ever you are in need of some peace and solitude where you can sit and stare at some dramatic scenery why not walk the mile to the little Wallabrook Clapper and put the world to rights.
 Ideally pick a day that follows a spell of heavy rain which will mean the peaty brown waters gushing form the high moors will add some drama to the occasion.